gpt2ent/gpt2colab-js/README.md

 # Tweaking the code for custom models

 1. Train your model *outside* of this notebook.
 This notebook is supposed to inference from already pretrained models.
-3. Ensure you have a way to call your model *from within Python code* and get strings.
-That means if you infer text via calling external script -- something like `!python main.py --predict output.txt`) -- you need to examine the inference code of the script and write some sort of a function or an object that will handle your inference and return strings to you.
+3. Ensure you have a way to call your model *from within Python code* and get a string.
+That means if you infer text via calling external script -- something like `!python main.py --predict output.txt`) -- you need to examine the inference code of the script and write some sort of a function or an object that will handle your inference and return strings to the code, not just print the result or write it to file.
 2. Discard all of the code that goes before `import google.colab.output` and copy your own code that loads and prepares your model.
+Add `model_name` and `spinner_speed` variables or your HTML code won't run.
+Note that `spinner_speed` is a string variable that looks like `"400ms"`.
 5. Use the `ai_generate` function to connect your model to the JS:
    * The simplest way is to not change any arguments and just use your function/object to generate **a list of 10 strings** and put it into `result` variable before returning `JsonRepr(result)`.
        * Note that the function will receive `top_k`, `temp` and `length` as *string* variables and will convert these into numbers internally.